ameer2907/ai-driven-predictive-waste-management-system/README.md

 - [ ] Multi-city scalability testing
 - [ ] Real-world pilot deployment

-## 📄 License

-This project is licensed under the MIT License.

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Contact

-For questions, collaborations, or pilot deployment inquiries, please reach out.

----

-**Built with ❤️ for Urban Sustainability**

 🌱 Making cities cleaner, one smart bin at a time ♻️